Male Breast Reduction Surgeon

 Improve Your Self-Confidence with Male Breast Reduction

 Gynecomastia (enlarged male breasts) is a common condition affecting up to 60 percent of men.
 In an area like Southern Florida, where the weather is beautiful and outdoor activities are popular, most men want to be at their physical peak at all times — ready for a pick-up game of beach volleyball or a quick dip in the ocean with a moment’s notice.
 If excessive breast tissue is holding you back from feeling good about your body and enjoying our community’s beach culture, Dr. David Rankin or Dr. Dev Vibhakar can help.
-He is a board-certified plastic surgeon offering male breast reduction in Jupiter.
+He is a board-certified plastic surgeon offering male breast reduction in Fort Lauderdale and Jupiter.

 Am I a Candidate for Male Breast Reduction?